adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 adam-sdk.app
 ```

-### Server
+### Local deployment
-Nothing to innstall, run
+No need to install anything, It's as easy as running:
 ```
 python serve.py
 ```

-and navigate to:
+then navigate to:

 https://adam-sdk.app:8088/``